avahidi/interpol/README.rst

 - [parameter=value] indicates an optional parameter, value is the default value
 - valid values for mode are: linear, random or perm
 - format is standard Go fmt.Printf() format string (which is fairly similar to C format strings)
+- empty adds an empty string to the result.
+This is useful for optional values.
 - copy repeats the value of another interpolation (see below)